-Prurigo nodularis following the lines of blaschko - A case of superimposed segmental manifestation Dear Editor, A 72-year-old man, a known case of adult-onset atopic dermatitis for 10 years presented to one of us (SV) with intensely pruritic papulonodular lesions on the extensor aspects of the upper extremities and the back for the past nine weeks.
+A 72-year-old man, a known case of adult-onset atopic dermatitis for 10 years presented to one of us (SV) with intensely pruritic papulonodular lesions on the extensor aspects of the upper extremities and the back for the past nine weeks.
 He was on regular follow-ups for the past 10 years, and the disease activity was controlled with emollients, topical corticosteroids, and antihistamines.
 There was no defined trigger for the current aggravation.
 The patient was hypertensive on atenolol and aspirin for 15 years.

 Cutaneous examination revealed strikingly linear, bilaterally symmetrical, papulonodular lesions following the lines of Blaschko over the extensor aspect of both upper arms to just above the wrists [Figure 1a].
 Papulonodular lesions were scattered diffusely over the back, sparing the butterfly area and both upper thighs [Figure 1b].
 Close examination revealed multiple reddish brown, firm, coalescing papules, some with superficial excoriations and perilesional erythema gradually increasing in number and size in subsequent visits [Figure 1c].
 A thorough hematological, biochemical, and imaging screening revealed no systemic illness.
 Serum IgE level was 410IU/ml.
 Histopathology [Figure 2a] and dermoscopy [Figure 2b] were consistent with the diagnosis of prurigo nodularis.
-He was treated with topical clobetasol propionate cream once a day for three weeks with occlusion and then without, for further two weeks, with an emollient cream applied several times a day, levocetirizine 5mg in the morning and hydroxyzine 25mg at night.
+He was treated with topical clobetasol propionate cream once a day for three weeks with occlusion and then without, for further two weeks, with an emollient cream applied several times a day, levocetirizine 5 mg in the morning and hydroxyzine 25 mg at night.
 The importance of strict avoidance of scratching and rubbing was emphasized.
-However, the lesions recurred after a brief period of involving the back and sparing the butterfly area of the back
+However, the lesions recurred after a brief period of improvement.
+The patient was then given oral cyclosporine at 4 mg/kg, improving the itch and the severity of lesions in two months.
+Significant flattening of lesions with hyperpigmentation was seen after four months [Figure.
+3], and the drug was tapered gradually in the next two months.

-Figure 1a: Bilaterally symmetrical, linearly distributed, individual, and Figure 1b: Excoriated papulonodular coalescing papules with perilesional erythema in Blaschkoid distribution on lesions on an eczematous base the extensor aspect of the forearm extending to the arm.
+Figure 1a: Bilaterally symmetrical, linearly distributed, individual, and Figure 1b: Excoriated papulonodular coalescing papules with perilesional erythema in Blaschkoid distribution on the extensor aspect of the forearm extending to the arm.